What Is a Spinal MRI?

 MRI scans can take from 30 minutes to an hour or more, depending on how much of your spine is being scanned.

 After a spine MRI, you can go back to your normal activities right away.
-But if you needed medicine to relax before the test, you’ll need to wait until it wears off.
+But if you had medicine to relax before the test, you’ll need to wait until it wears off.

 Sometimes contrast dye can cause side effects.
 You might feel nauseated or have a headache, or you might have some pain where the dye was injected.
 An allergic reaction to the dye is rare.
 But if you get hives, itchy eyes, or any other symptoms, tell your radiologist right away.